10 exciting water activities for in the swimming pool

 Find a way to emergency stop

-It’s important to be able to stop the game or communicate any safety issues with everyone when needed.
+It’s important to be able to stop the game or communicate any safety issues as needed.

-You need to have a clear way to pause the game and get everyone’s attention quickly and urgently.
+You need to have a clear plan to pause the game and get everyone’s attention quickly and urgently.
+For example, you could use a bell or a whistle.

 Staying safe on the water